 Kubernetes is a container orchestration platform that standardizes many of the concerns around deploying, integrating, exposing, and maintaining applications.
 With some configuration, Seq can run in Kubernetes.
 The best way to get started is using the

-stable/seq Helm chart.
+seq Helm chart.

-Use Helm to install the Seq chart:
+Use Helm to install the Seq chart.
+First, add the

-helm install my-seq stable/seq
+helm install my-seq datalust/seq

 This will create a Seq instance in your cluster as a cluster-internal service with persistent storage.
 It can be discovered and logged to by other other apps within the cluster, but won't be externally visible.